Economy of Iran: Iranian rial

-The stock market
+Stock market

 Iran's stock market, the Tehran Stock Exchange (TSE), has experienced boom-and-bust cycles in recent years, often moving opposite to the real economy.
 During recessions and currency devaluation, many Iranians invested in stocks as a hedge against inflation, fueling speculative rallies.
 In 2019–2020, amid U.S. "maximum pressure" sanctions and a recession, the TSE index surged by over 500% within a year.
-The index hit record highs (over 2 million points in Aug 2020), propelled by high liquidity and public campaigns by authorities for people to buy stocks.
-Analysts warned of a bubble, given poor economic fundamentals (GDP was shrinking and COVID-19 ravaged the economy).
 By late 2020 and into 2021, the bubble burst – the market crashed over 30% from its peak by early 2021, wiping out many small investors' savings.
 Allegations emerged that government insiders had benefited from selling at highs, causing public mistrust.